Attosecond-level synchronisation of chip-integrated oscillators

 where $f$ is the noise frequency, $S_\mathrm{fix}$ represents the phase noise power spectral density (PSD) at the fix point at $\mu_{\mathrm{fix}}$ (not necessarily an integer), and $S_{\mathrm{rep}}$ is the repetition rate phase noise PSD.
+The position of the fix point depends on the power levels and frequencies of the two continuous-wave lasers defining the comb's `centre of gravity'~\cite{wildi2023SidebandInjectionLocking}, and additional processes such as stimulated Raman scattering that can induce correlations between pump frequency and repetition rate noise~\cite{lei2022OpticalLinewidthSoliton}.
 In our case, we assume both microcombs have approximately the same $\mu_{\mathrm{fix}}$, which we will justify later.
 This implies that Eq.~\ref{eq:tapemodel} can also describe the \textit{relative} phase noise PSDs between the microcombs.
 Thus, considering all PSDs in Eq.~\ref{eq:tapemodel} as relative noise quantities between the microcombs, we can retrieve the relative repetition rate phase noise $S_{\mathrm{rep}}^\mathrm{rel}(f)$ and relative timing jitter between the microcombs, based on measuring $S_\mu^\mathrm{rel}(f)$ in dependence of $\mu$ and $f$.